Contact your insurer and try to resolve the problem with your insurer directly.

 This is the case even if you are from a country that has a Reciprocal Health Care Agreement with Australia:

-While the Reciprocal Health Care Agreements give you access to public hospital care (as public patients, Medicare benefits and the Pharmaceutical Benefits Scheme (PBS)), they do not give you sufficient cover for holding a student visa.
+While the Reciprocal Health Care Agreements give you access to public hospital care (for public patients, Medicare benefits and the Pharmaceutical Benefits Scheme (PBS)), they do not give you sufficient cover for holding a student visa.

 There are only 3 exceptions: